Rob--W/chrome-api/chrome.tabs.executeScriptInFrame/README.md

  [`chrome.webNavigation.getAllFrames`]
  (https://developer.chrome.com/extensions/webNavigation.html#method-getAllFrames).

-`*://robwu.nl/204` is a location used for the determination of the frame ID.
+`"getFrameId"` needs to be whitelisted, because this **non-existent** URL is used to detect the frameId.
 This URL is **never** accessed, because the request to this URL is immediately aborted, and redirected to a data-URL.